Mac Backup Guru User Manual

 4: Click Backup.
 Mac Backup Guru will initially create a clone of the Source to the Destination.

 - You are backing from a bootable volume to a bootable volume

 - Mac Backup Guru will automatically detect these conditions and it will initially clone the source to the destination & make the destination a bootable volume.
 Subsequent backups will then be placed into a date & time stamped folder hierarchy which utilize hardlinks to save space after updating the root of the destination in order to make it bootable with the latest changes in the Source being preserved.

 - You are backing up a non-bootable volume or folder, or you are backing up to a non-bootable volume or folder

 Note: With all Incremental Snapshots the initial backup has to be a clone in order to be able to later use that clone to create hardlinks.
 So the initial backup will not save any space over traditional backup methods.
 However subsequent backups will utilize hard links and save disk space & be performed much faster than traditional backups.
-The only way for the actual hard link folders to start being created is for you to create a scheduled backup and let it run automatically.
+The only way for hardlinks to be created is to create a scheduled backup and let it run automatically from there on.

-If you follow the steps outlined here Mac Backup Guru will automatically create a schedule, so you can set it & forget, and the incremental snapshots will start to become automatically created starting, by default, the following day.
+If you follow the steps outlined here Mac Backup Guru will automatically create a schedule, so you can set it & forget, and the incremental snapshots will start to become automatically created on the next backup.